ambuj071/fsnd_item_catalog_project/README.md

   + Download and install Python3 from this link-https://www.python.org/downloads/release/python-374/

 ## How to Run
-Run finalProject.py and navigate to localhost:5000 or localhost:5000/categories
-a default database (category_item.db) is provided to provide an initial catalog.
+Run finalProject.py and navigate to localhost:5000 or localhost:5000/categories.
+A default database (category_item.db) is provided to provide an initial catalog.
 Users can perform CRUD operations to modify the database.

 ## Authors
 * Ambuj Agrawal